gofore/aws-training/docs/01-introduction-to-aws/slides.md

 ## What you will need

-- Laptop with an IDE and JDK
+- Laptop with Java 8 SDK, Maven 3+ an IDE and JDK
-- Course material is available at github.
-TODO URL
+- Material is available at [github.com/gofore/aws-training](https://github.com/gofore/aws-training)

 ---